- About Us

 If you are using installation Method 1, proper wall preparation is required.
 Aspect tiles can be installed over most structurally sound substrates if they are clean, flat, smooth, dry, and free of dust, wax, soap scum and grease.
 Acceptable substrates are drywall, plaster or clean, smooth tile (glazed, porcelain type tile; not porous or textured).
 Any damaged, loose or uneven areas must be repaired, patched, leveled and primed.
 Fill cracks and irregularities with wallboard compound or spackling, then sand smooth with fine grade sandpaper.

-We recommend high quality sealing primers, either water-or oil-based, like Zinsser® or KILZ®.
+We recommend high-quality sealing primers, either latex or oil-based, like Zinsser® or KILZ®.

 Standard humidity within the home and water exposure through cleaning (not saturation) is fine.